 The City Falls

 Alexander mounted his rams and towers on his ships, and attacked the walls from a floating siege array.
 To combat this, the Tyrians hurled huge chunks of stones over the walls, so that the ships would tear themselves up if they came too close.
 Alexander mounted winches on the ships, and anchored them securely to winch away the debris.
 The Tyrians sent swimmers out to cut the anchor lines, and so Alexander replaced the rope with chain.
 At one point during the siege, Carthaginian ships came to give encouragement to the city.
 They offered no significant assistance, but at least evacuated Tyre’s women and children to Carthage for safety.
 The Tyrians focused on building a second wall around the city for protection.
-Soon after the wall’s completion, the mole reached the island, and the Macedonian siege engines were brought up.
+Soon after the wall’s completion, the mole reached the island, and the Macedonians brought their siege engines up.

 Fierce fighting ensued around the walls, with the Tyrians continuing to demonstrate their ingenuity.
 They created spoked wheels to turn continuously on the ramparts and destroy incoming arrows.
 They also heated sand until it was scalding, and then dumped it over the walls onto the attacking Macedonians.
 Despite all their defenses, the rams did their work and broke their walls.
 At the same time, Alexander had brought up his ships still carrying siege towers.
 Tyre faced a breach from all sides.
 In a daring act typical of the young king, Alexander mounted the first floating siege tower, threw down a plank of wood to bridge the distance to the city walls, and ran across it alone, exhorting his men to follow him.
 The city fell to the onslaught.